Ellen Sprunger

-Ellen Sprunger (born 5 August 1986, Nyon) is a Swiss track and field athlete.
+Ellen Sprunger (born 5 August 1986, Nyon) is a retired Swiss track and field athlete spealizing in the heptathlon.

-She competed at the 2012 Summer Olympics in the women's heptathlon event where she finished in 18th place.
+Sprunger competed at the 2012 Summer Olympics in the women's heptathlon event in which she finished 18th.
 She was also part of the Swiss 4 × 100 m team at the event.
-Her sister Lea was also part of the Swiss team.
+Her sister Lea was also a member of the Swiss team.